bulker-code/invoice-cli/README.md

 1. Copy `config_example.py` to `config.py`
 2. Fill in your business details in `config.py`
 3. Run `python invoice_cli.py --help` to verify the installation
-4.
-Then copy `config_example.py` to `config.py` and fill in your business details.
-## Setup
-- Clone the repo from github.
-- Copy the config_example.py and rename it config.py, and fill in your business details.

 ## Usage